christopherobin/mage/lib/archivist/README.md

 ```

 Where you do this for each topic you want to store in your vaults.
 The `readOptions` object may be
-supplied as an alternative default `options` object when reading from your archivist.
-If not given,
+supplied to overwrite default `options` that are used when reading from your archivist.
+The
-the following defaults are used:
+following defaults are defined, and they can be individually replaced:
 ```json
 {
 	"mediaTypes": ["application/x-tome", "application/octet-stream"],